mfujimak/assignment05-phoenix/README.md

 the form should have : name of the users and their favorite characters(radiobutton will be simple and clear).

+### Designer - Xuanyang Wang
+Page Layout
+I used bootstrap combining with custom patterns on the pages.
+For the background, I chosed blue as the theme color that fits the disney topic.
+    Z-pattern: I applied z-pattern on the home page because it is not text-heavy.
+As the IA has suggested, the logo of each character is positioned at three corners and the vote button is positioned on bottom right.
+    F-pattern: F-pattern was used in the page with more information regarding the three characters.
+This page has more content and thus it fits well with an f-pattern layout.
+Each section starts with title, then body paragraphs, and finally a picture on the right.
+It would make more sense for viewers because they will first pay attention to the most relevent content.

+Typography
+As the IA has instructed, I chose Norican and Montserrat as the main fonts on the website.
+Norican is used for page titles to convey a mysterious and marvelous mood, and it fits the disney topic.
+Montserrat is used for other body paragraphs and administration page becuase of its higher readability.
+My choice of fonts were inspired by the offcial disney website, which has also adopted a cusive font well paired with a sans-serif font.

+C.R.A.P.
+Principles
+    Contrast: Different font size for headings and content; use of contrasting color for text and backgrounds.
+    Repetition: Same format for each section; same font chioce and color theme on each page.
+    Alignment: Left alignment is used across the pages.
+    Proximity: Each section on the characters' page is seperated by white spaces.

 ### Coder - Bei Lu

 #Survey and Login